 Set up an Emergency Fund

 You never know when the car will break down, or when the boiler will break.
-When they do, they have the power to disrupt your financial situation.
+When they do, they have the power to disrupt your financial health and situation.
 For example, you may need to use a credit card to pay for whatever it is to be fixed, which will bring with it debt.
 However, this can be avoided by setting up an emergency fund.

 Again, it’s not the most exciting way to use your money, but you’ll be grateful for it should you need it.
 A recent study showed that somewhere in the region of half Americans would not be able to raise $400 in an emergency.
 Make sure you don’t fall into this category.